 The things listed above must be defined thoroughly, which ones can be omitted when time is limited and those that could be skipped if time is limited.
-Teacher calendars are like lesson plans that contains the details of tasks to be done, but is way shorter and more time-specific than a lesson plan.
+Teacher calendars are like lesson plans that contain the details of tasks to be done but are way shorter and more time-specific than a lesson plan.

 Developing the introduction is the next thing to do.

 The introduction must encourage the students to think.
 The topics should also be stimulating to the mind, thus having a creative introduction is preferable.
-Creative introductions could be in an interrogative form, or in a personal anecdote style.
-Historical events, video clips and real life situation examples could be a recipe for a good intro too.
+Creative introductions could be in an interrogative simple form or a personal anecdote style.
+Historical events, video clips, and real-life situation examples could be a recipe for a good intro too.
 Be sure to keep these things in mind when writing your introduction: